mithatsarikaya/learningRedux/README.md

+# only purpose is learning redux and being familiar with the logic

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.